Chalarangelo/30-seconds-of-code/README.md

 Returns every nth element in an array.

-Use `Array.filter()` to create a new array that contains every nth element of a given array.
+Use `Array.prototype.filter()` to create a new array that contains every nth element of a given array.

 ```js
 const everyNth = (arr, nth) => arr.filter((e, i) => i % nth === nth - 1);